Clark James Gable: Life and career

 Gable was a grandson of actor Clark Gable, the son of John Clark Gable and Tracy Yarro, and the younger brother of actress Kayley Gable.

 His stepfather was former Chicago bassist Jason Scheff.

 Gable was an actor and businessman.
 He owned a boutique men's fashion and surfing line of clothing and accessories.
 He was also the president of the online electronics store ClarkGableSpyGear.com.

 Gable was arrested in 2011 for shining a laser pointer at a police helicopter in Los Angeles.
-He pled guilty and was sentenced to ten days in jail and three years of probation.
+He pleaded guilty and was sentenced to ten days in jail and three years of probation.

 Gable hosted the reality show Cheaters from seasons 13 to 15.

 Gable's daughter Shore LaRae Gable was born September 6, 2017.

 Death

-Gable died at age 30 at Texas Health Presbyterian Hospital in Dallas on February 22, 2019, after being found unresponsive earlier that morning.
-He had overdosed on "illicit fentanyl, oxycodone, and alprazolam".
+Gable died at age 30 at Texas Health Presbyterian Hospital in Dallas on February 22, 2019, after being found unresponsive earlier that morning by his fiancée, Summer, in his bed.
+He had accidentally overdosed on "illicit fentanyl, oxycodone, and alprazolam".